natalieagus/50002/docs/Software/n_virtualmemory.md

 {: .no_toc}
 [You can find the lecture video here.](https://youtu.be/19wS4GC6mbQ) You can also **click** on each header to bring you to the section of the video covering the subtopic.

+{:.highlight-title}
-## Detailed Learning Objectives
+> Detailed Learning Objectives
+>
-1. **Understand the Concept of Memory in Computing Systems**
+> 1. **Understand the Concept of Memory in Computing Systems**
-   - Explain the differences between a program and a process in terms of memory usage.
+>    - Explain the differences between a program and a process in terms of memory usage.
-   - Describe how executable instructions and stack allocations influence process memory structure.
+>    - Describe how executable instructions and stack allocations influence process memory structure.

-2. **Examine the Role and Functionality of Virtual Memory**
+> 2. **Examine the Role and Functionality of Virtual Memory**
-   - Define virtual memory and discuss its significance in modern computing.
+>    - Define virtual memory and discuss its significance in modern computing.
-   - Explore how virtual memory enables the illusion of a large memory space on systems with limited physical memory.
+>    - Explore how virtual memory enables the illusion of a large memory space on systems with limited physical memory.

-3. **Learn About Memory Paging and Page Management**
+> 3. **Learn About Memory Paging and Page Management**
-   - Understand the concept of paging as a method to manage memory efficiently.
+>    - Understand the concept of paging as a method to manage memory efficiently.
-   - Describe the structure of a page and how it facilitates efficient data transfer between memory and storage.
+>    - Describe the structure of a page and how it facilitates efficient data transfer between memory and storage.

-4. **Investigate the Process of Address Translation Using the MMU**
+> 4. **Investigate the Process of Address Translation Using the MMU**
-   - Explain the role of the Memory Management Unit (MMU) in translating virtual addresses to physical addresses.
+>    - Explain the role of the Memory Management Unit (MMU) in translating virtual addresses to physical addresses.
-   - Identify the components of the MMU and their functions in the context of address translation.
+>    - Identify the components of the MMU and their functions in the context of address translation.

-5. **Explore the Mechanisms of Demand Paging**
+> 5. **Explore the Mechanisms of Demand Paging**
-   - Define demand paging and discuss its role in memory management.
+>    - Define demand paging and discuss its role in memory management.
-   - Analyze the process of handling page faults and the criteria for replacing pages in memory.
+>    - Analyze the process of handling page faults and the criteria for replacing pages in memory.

-6. **Context Switching in Operating Systems**
+> 6. **Context Switching in Operating Systems**
-   - Discuss the concept of context switching and its importance in multitasking environments.
+>    - Discuss the concept of context switching and its importance in multitasking environments.
-   - Explain how the operating system manages multiple processes through context switching.
+>    - Explain how the operating system manages multiple processes through context switching.
+>

-These learning objectives aim to equip students with a comprehensive understanding of how virtual memory and related concepts function within computer systems, emphasizing their role in managing limited physical resources effectively.
+> These learning objectives aim to equip students with a comprehensive understanding of how virtual memory and related concepts function within computer systems, emphasizing their role in managing limited physical resources effectively.

 ## [Overview](https://www.youtube.com/watch?v=19wS4GC6mbQ&t=0s)